franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 That is all!

-If you want to import the module dynamically (to parallelize and deffer its loading in the client) the experience is very similar:
+If you want to import the module dynamically (to parallelize and defer its loading in the client) the experience is very similar:

 ```javascript